-Gordon Wilkinson
+Gordon Wilkinson Chief Executive Officer

-Chief Executive Officer Gordon's initial consultancy experience was gained with KPMG from 1989 to 2000 where he progressed to become a full equity partner, responsible for a number of business units in the Consulting Division.
-More recently he was a Director at AECOM where he was Head of the Global Consulting and Cost Management Businesses.
+Gordon's initial consultancy experience was gained with KPMG from 1989 to 2000 where he progressed to become a full equity progressed to become a full equity partner, responsible for a number of business units in the Consulting Division.
+More recently he was a Director at AECOM where he was Head of the he was a Director at AECOM where he was Head of the Global Consulting and Cost Management Businesses.
 Prior to AECOM he was a Director at Arup and a member of Arup's UKMEA Board with responsibility for the UKMEA Consulting division.

+Mark Wheeler

-Mark Wheeler Chief Operating Officer
+Chief Operating Officer

-Mark is an Engineer and Surveyor with over 25 years' engineering experience within the construction industry. including major civil engineering.

-building and power projects.
+Mark is an Engineer and

+Surveyor with over 25 years' engineering experience within the construction industry, including major civil engineering, building and power projects.

 He specialises in providing expert services support, quantum and technical reports for support in construction dispute resolution.
 This is achieved by means of litigation, adjudication, arbitration or mediation.
-He acts as an expert witness in both technical and quantum disputes and has cross examination on-Executive Director advisory practice, in 2005 and advises public, private equity and state-owned businesses.
+He acts as an expert witness in both technical and quantum disputes and has cross examination experience.